CLI Use

 animate to the element, the touch fires, and the canvas updates.
 No

-screenshot OCR, no XCUITest, no visual reasoning — same surface as a human,
+screenshot OCR, no XCUITest, no visual reasoning: the same surface a human

 The realtime cursor view